 Name Role Building/Room A/Prof Michael Keller Course Coordinator Waite/GN05 email@example.com A/Prof Amanda Able Lecturer Waite/GN12 firstname.lastname@example.org Prof Eileen Scott Lecturer Waite/N106 email@example.com A/Prof Christopher Preston Lecturer Waite/GN08 firstname.lastname@example.org

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesSuccessful students will be able to:

-1. Diagnose causes of plant damage, especially by pests, and describe the biological characteristics of damaging pests.
+1. Diagnose causes of plant damage, especially by pests, and identify the agent responsible.

 2. Explain the influence of biological and ecological processes on (a) pest populations and (b) the outcomes of pest management practices and programs.

 3. Apply an understanding of the practices available to manage insects, diseases and weeds.

 4. Create an integrated management program and explain the benefits and limitations of its components.